So what is Servicing and Hypertuning?

 In three years, we have gone from what we term a Generation Zero (Gen 0) to a second generation (Gen 2) Hypertune.
 This is an evolutionary path whereby we have scrutinised every improvement we've made in isolation, backed up with solid data, to discover what elements work together, and which don't.
 Naturally, this becomes a law of diminishing returns as we seek to squeeze out every last drop of performance out of these mount.

-Gen 0 is tuned to Astro-Baby’s website using SKF bearings, Gen 1 Tuned+Belt Drive added Gen 2 is tuned with Belt Drive+ Hybrid-Ceramic bearings, as a general level of tuning.
+Gen 0 is tuned to Astro-Baby’s website using SKF or equivalent bearings, Gen 1 Tuned+Belt Drive added Gen 2 is tuned with Belt Drive+ Hybrid-Ceramic bearings, as a general level of tuning.

 A belt drive kit installation that eliminates backlash is a popular DIY option, and also quietens the mount.
 It does however need to be correctly installed and setup.
 As with all our tuning services, we document the entire procedure from beginning to end using photographs and video.
 These can be provided to the customer upon request and at extra cost as part of a report.
 The Sky-Watcher HEQ5 and (N)EQ6 have been proved time and again to respond to tuning and rebuilds of this kind.